 What should you avoid ordering at restaurants?
-Chefs reveal secrets
+10 chef secrets, revealed

 5. Pesky pests

 Too bad this tidbit didn't remain a secret: Roaches aren't rare in the kitchen.
-A full 75 percent of those surveyed said they've seen the pests themselves.
+A full 75 percent of those surveyed said they've seen the pests with their own eyes.

-6. The special really is special
+6. The special really is special.

 Specials aren't just an effective kitchen clear-out for chefs.
 Most of those asked said that their specials highlight seasonal ingredients and "experimental" dishes.